TeddYenn/ShiNyP-guide/10-Index.Rmd

 3.  **What kind of output does the platform provide?**

-    The platform generates publication-ready figures (PDF, PNG, or JPEG) and tables, reusable R data objects, and AI-assisted reports that summarize analytical results in natural language.
+    The platform generates customizable figures (PDF, PNG, or JPEG) and tables, reusable R data objects, and AI-assisted reports that summarize analytical results in natural language.

-4.  **Can I customize analysis parameters?**

-    Yes, users can adjust analysis thresholds, models, and filtering criteria directly through the interface to suit their research needs.

-5.  **Can I analyze large SNP datasets with *ShiNyP*?**
+4.  **Can I analyze large SNP datasets with *ShiNyP*?**

     Yes, *ShiNyP* is optimized for both moderate and large-scale SNP datasets.
 However, performance may depend on your system’s hardware specifications.

-6.  **Can I analyze datasets from different size/species in one session?**

-    Yes, as long as your data are properly formatted, *ShiNyP* supports datasets from different size/species.
-However, it is recommended to analyze each dataset separately for clearer results.

-7.  **Can *ShiNyP* export data to formats used by other genetics software?**
+5.  **Can *ShiNyP* export data to formats used by other genetics software?**

     Yes, results and transformed data can be exported in formats